lgrahl/saltyrtc-meta/Task-RelayedData.md

 # SaltyRTC Relayed Data Task

-This task uses the end-to-end encrypted WebSocket connection set up by the signalling channel to send user defined messages.
-Note that there is no handover to a separate signaling channel.
+This task uses the end-to-end encrypted WebSocket connection set up by the SaltyRTC protocol to send user defined messages.

 # Conventions